Roblox/roact/CONTRIBUTING.md

 We use [LuaCov](https://keplerproject.github.io/luacov) for keeping track of code coverage.
 We'd like it to be as close to 100% as possible, but it's not always possible.
 Adding tests just for the purpose of getting coverage isn't useful; we should strive to make only useful tests!

+### Snapshots
+As part of the test suite, there are tests that generates snapshot files (located under `./RoactSnapshots`).
+To sync back the generated StringValues produce by these on the file system, we suggest using a tool like [`run-in-roblox`](https://github.com/LPGhatguy/run-in-roblox) to make the workflow as simple as possible.
+In the case where you only need to sync a few files, you can use the plugin to automatically copy back the generated string values from the run mode into module scripts when going back to edit mode.
+Then simply copy-paste into the new snapshots into the file-system.

 ## Release Checklist
 When releasing a new version of Roact, do these things: